flutter/website/src/get-started/flutter-for/ios-devs.md

 In SwiftUI if you want a button, then you must use the `Button` struct.
 But with Flutter you have access to a variety of buttons with predefined styles.
-The [`CupertinoButton`][] class comes from the Cupertino library that was previously referenced, and exhibits Apple's styling.
+The [`CupertinoButton`][] class comes from the Cupertino library that was previously referenced.
+Widgets in the Cupertino library use Apple's design system.

 ### Aligning components horizontally

 In SwiftUI, stack views play a big part in designing your layouts.
-That's why there are two separate structures that allow you to create stacks:
+There are two separate structures that allow you to create stacks:

 1. `HStack` for horizontal stack views

 2. `VStack` for vertical stack views

 The following SwiftUI view adds a globe image and a text to a horizontal stack view:

 ```swift
 HStack {